PaNOSC-ViNYL/ase/doc/ase/vibrations.rst

 forward differences.

 .. warning::
-   Using the *dacapo* caculator you must make sure that the symmetry program in dacapo finds the same number of symmetries for the displaced configurations in the vibrational modules as found in the ground state used as input.
+   Using the *dacapo* calculator you must make sure that the symmetry program in dacapo finds the same number of symmetries for the displaced configurations in the vibrational modules as found in the ground state used as input.